Retail

 Further information

-You can find out more about working as a builders' merchant from Building Materials Careers.
+You can find out more about working as a builders' merchant from Building Materials Careers, and working in construction equipment hire from Go Construct.

-With experience, you could progress to supervisor or manager.
+With experience, you could become a warehouse team leader, branch manager or area manager.

 Skills required and how your skills match up